 Eservice Express local website is a self-hosted website running on field computer, it mirrors a subset of eService Win Form application functionalities.

 The website maintains same data source with eService application.
-The lock of data operation needs to be implemented to ensure data integrity.Pricing Items editing page
+The lock of data operation needs to be implemented to ensure data integrity.

+Technical Hints:

+This local website is only for installation on field computer, local data folder should be same for different log in user.
+The absolute path needs to be used.

+The same UI will be used for manager approval, that will be on server function, so the UI should be considered to be reusable.

+Local job version needs to be added to implement proper lock mechanism to assure local data integrity.

+Pricing Items editing page

 Within Eservice Express local website, implement one web page with contains an inline editable datagrid for editing eligible pricing items in Service Ticket.
-The page needs to take in Job Package Unique Id as parameter.
+The page needs to take in Job Package Job Number and Unique Id as parameter.

 In the Pricing Item editing page, only modification of “Adjusted Quantity” column is allowed.